Duke Amachree, Homelessness Prevention Officer, 1991-2009

 With only a day to go, thanks again for the encouragement and support we’ve received since the launch of the campaign.
 Duke has read your messages of support and is deeply grateful for them.

 Duke’s hearing is tomorrow at 4pm.
 Let’s hope and pray that Wandsworth Council will do the right thing and reinstate Duke.
 Not even the lady who made the complaint against him wanted him to lose his job.
-His previous employer has come forward and will provide an excellent character reference regarding his job with his floor cleaning service.
+His previous employer has come forward and will provide an excellent character reference regarding his job with his New York City rug cleaning service.
 Turns out Duke was a conscientious worker who never missed a day and went out of his way to help customers, even when that help had nothing to do with the service he was being paid for.

 We will be meeting outside Wandsworth Town Hall at 4 pm tomorrow to pray for Duke, and a good decision.
 Please join us, if you can, and send a message to Wandsworth Council, that employees should be allowed to mention God in the workplace.